 Biodiesel is a renewable, clean-burning diesel replacement that is reducing U.S. dependence on foreign petroleum, creating jobs and improving the environment.
 Made from a diverse mix of feedstocks including recycled cooking oil, soybean oil, and animal fats, it is the first and only EPA-designated Advanced Biofuel in commercial-scale production across the country and the first to reach 1 billion gallons of annual production.
 Meeting strict technical fuel quality and engine performance specifications, it can be used in existing diesel engines without modification and is covered by all major engine manufacturers’ warranties, most often in blends of up to 5 percent or 20 percent biodiesel.
 It is produced at plants in nearly every state in the country.

 With just over a decade of commercial-scale production, the industry is proud of its careful approach to growth and strong focus on sustainability.
-Production has increased from about 25 million gallons in the early 2000s to about 2.1 billion gallons advanced biofuel in 2015.
+The biodiesel market has increased from about 25 million gallons in the early 2000s to more than 2.8 billion gallons of advanced biofuel in 2016.
 This represents a small but growing component of the annual U.S. on-road diesel market of about 35 billion to 40 billion gallons.
 Consistent with projected feedstock availability, the industry has established a goal of producing about 10 percent of the diesel transportation market by 2022.

 Reaching that goal would significantly lessen U.S. dependence on imported oil, bolstering national security and reducing our trade deficit.
 At the same time, biodiesel’s growth would boost the U.S. economy, not just by creating jobs but also by reducing our dependence on global oil markets and vulnerability to price spikes.
 There are currently about 200 biodiesel plants across the country – from Washington state to Iowa to North Carolina – with registered capacity to produce some 3 billion gallons of fuel.
 The industry is supporting nearly 48,000 jobs, generating billions of dollars in GDP, household income and tax revenues.
 The industry’s economic impact is poised to grow significantly with continued production increases.
 The industry supports jobs in a variety of sectors, from manufacturing to transportation, agriculture and service.